populationgenomics/fewgenomes/README.md

 ```
 # Upload the PED file
-gsutil cp datasets/toy/samples.ped gs://playground-us-central1/cpg-fewgenomes/datasets/toy/samples.ped
+gsutil cp datasets/toy/samples.ped gs://playground-us-central1/fewgenomes/datasets/toy/samples.ped

 # Create the Dataproc cluster
-hailctl dataproc start cpg-fewgenomes --region us-central1 --zone us-central1-a --max-age 12h
+hailctl dataproc start fewgenomes --region us-central1 --zone us-central1-a --max-age 12h

 # Run the script with the PED file as a parameter
-hailctl dataproc submit cpg-fewgenomes --region us-central1 --zone us-central1-a  hail_subset_gnomad.py gs://playground-us-central1/cpg-fewgenomes/datasets/toy/samples.ped
+hailctl dataproc submit fewgenomes --region us-central1 --zone us-central1-a hail_subset_gnomad.py gs://playground-us-central1/fewgenomes/datasets/toy/samples.ped

 # Stop the cluster
-hailctl dataproc stop cpg-fewgenomes
+hailctl dataproc stop fewgenomes
 ```

-The result will be written into the same base location as the PED file, i.e. for the example above you will be able to find it as `gs://playground-us-central1/cpg-fewgenomes/datasets/toy/gnomad.subset.mt`
+The result will be written into the same base location as the PED file, i.e. for the example above you will be able to find it as `gs://playground-us-central1/fewgenomes/datasets/toy/gnomad.subset.mt`